 Where to Live in London?

-But, not only is London big in terms of population…
+But, London isn’t big only in terms of population…

-According to Google, the total London area covers 1,572 km2 in total.
+According to Google, the total London area covers 1,572 km2.

-London also has some of the highest house prices in the world.
+London has some of the highest house prices in the world.

 Business Insider reports that London has one of the most expensive housing markets in the world.